tamteo/yascribe-client/README.md

 `com.miriya.miri.scribe.report-dir` is the folder where test reports will be generated.

-`com.miriya.miri.scribe.stylus.browser-name` : specify one or several browsers to run tests.<br>
+`com.miriya.miri.scribe.browser-name` : specify one or several browsers to run tests.<br>
 In the case of multi-browsers, use a `,` as separator character.<br>
 If using the evaluation server then only Chrome, Firefox and Edge are available.